Programmable Media

 For example, the following statement uploads the windmill_day image, requests the Google Auto Tagging add-on to automatically add tags to the image for any categories it detects with greater than 60% confidence, and requests that the tags be translated into English, French, and Spanish.

-If you want to run the translation add-on for an already uploaded asset, you can use the update method.
+If you want to run the translation add-on for an existing asset, you can use the update method.
 For example:

 The following code sample uses Cloudinary's update method to apply Google's automatic image tagging and categorization to the puppy uploaded image, translate all the detected categories to Russian, and then automatically add resource tags in Russian based on the categories detected with over a 90% confidence level.